AndrewJakubowicz/explainmypet.com/content/posts/what-am-i-vaccinating-my-dog-against.md

 * Discharge coming from the eyes and nose
 * Coughing
 * Vomiting
-* Neurological signs - these may include strange behaviours such as
+* Neurological signs - these may include strange behaviours such as seizures, circling, salivating, muscle twitching and paralysis.
+* Thickening of the paw pads

 ## Parvovirus